-Dr. Wang’s research program within the Surgical Bioengineering Laboratory focuses on developing innovative tools, technologies, and therapeutics that combine molecular, cellular, tissue, and biomaterial engineering to promote regeneration and restore function.
+Dr. Wang’s research program within the Surgical Bioengineering Laboratory (SBL) focuses on developing innovative tools, technologies, and therapeutics that combine molecular, cellular, tissue, and biomaterial engineering to promote regeneration and restore function.
 Dr. Wang’s lab engineers and develops products and technologies using stem cells, extracellular vesicles, and extracellular matrices to treat surgical conditions and diseases.
 Current projects include:

 (1) Studying stem cell biology, differentiation, and secretion

 The Wang group is deriving stem cells from various sources currently investigating the mechanisms of action behind stem cell benefits, their differentiation capabilities, and secretion profiles in an effort to improve their application as regenerative therapeutics for various diseases.